ramo/spring-boot-starter-rest-jpa-crud/README.md

 ```

 ### Swagger Documentation
-Swagger documentation is available in below URL.
+Swagger documentation is available in the below URL.

 ```
 http://localhost:8080/swagger-ui.html